Explore Timor Leste

 This year we (the ATA, Timor Adventures and you) are heading to Maluro (A village) in the sub district of Quelicai.
 We will be undertaking a household lighting project to light-up approximately 30-40 households (approximately 150-200 people).

 To find out more about the 2018 Light up Quelicai tour contact us

 We installed a solar system to the maternity clinic that is being run by the nursing sisters of the sisters of Mercy in Maucatar, a village in Covalima District.
-Power to the clinic is inconsistent and causing issues for medication that needs 24hr refrigeration.
+Power to the clinic was inconsistent and causing issues for medication that needed 24hr refrigeration.
 In addition we were asked to install guttering on a school…how could we say no, it was worthwhile and fun.
 It was an amazing trip, just look at the reviews on TripAdvisor.
-If you are interested in going contact us.

 Timor Leste is only one hour by plane from Darwin.
 It has been a new nation since 2002 and is busy building everything from a police force to an education system.
 Much progress has been made with help from many countries including Australia but there is still a long way to go.

 For many years now the Alternative Technology Association (ATA) has been working in Timor Leste to provide solar power installations in community facilities and remote villages.
 In 2013 ATA partnered with Timor Adventures to offer the Light up Timor Leste tours.
 The tours went really well, we have been running them ever since.